 Source: Primary Data (processed), 2023

 In Table 4, it is shown that the recapitulation of depreciation tax costs each month is IDR 41,759 and the recapitulation of equipment depreciation is IDR 58,666 per farmer.
 The depreciation costs are costs obtained from reducing the initial value with the final value divided by the time of use multiplied by the number of tools owned by each farmer, while the tax calculation is obtained from the land per year divided by the period of one planting.
 So the total fixed costs are IDR 100,425.
+These results supported the findings of Chowhan et al. (2020).

 3.5.2.
 Variable Costs